dougeby/IntuneDocs/intune/encrypt-devices.md

 ---
 # required metadata
-title: Encryption devices in Microsoft Intune by using the platforms supported encryption methods
+title: Encrypt devices in Microsoft Intune by using the platforms supported encryption methods
 titleSuffix: Microsoft Intune
 description: Encrypt devices with built-in encryption methods like BitLocker or FileVault, and manage the recovery keys for those encrypted devices from within the Intune portal.
 keywords: